wuxb45/wormhole/README.md

 Experimental ARM64(AArch64) support has been added.
 The code has not been optimized for ARM64.

 ## NEWS
+* `easywh.h` provides a user-friendly interface.
+See `easydemo.c` for code examples.
 * The `whsafe` API is a *worry-free* thread-safe wormhole API.
 At a small cost on each operation, users no longer need to call the `wormhole_refresh_qstate` in any circumstances.
 * `merge` (Merge a new kv with existing kv) and `delr` (delete range) operations have been added.
 They are all thread-safe.